-Summary: Women combatants appear in many of today’s conflicts around the world, a change in warfare with few precedents in history and perhaps the biggest change since the use of nukes.
-Recent examples include fighters in the Eritrean Wars, Middle East suicide bombers, soldiers in western armies, and in the Kurdish forces.
-With few historical precedents, except in near-mythological tales, large numbers of women in combat represents a real revolution in military affairs.
-Here we sort through the news for an introduction to this powerful trend.
+Summary: Women fight in many of today’s wars.
+It’s perhaps the biggest change since the invention of nukes.
+We have seen women as fighters in the Eritrean Wars, as suicide bombers in the Middle East, as soldiers in western armies, and as soldiers in the Kurdish army.
+With few historical precedents, except in myths, large numbers of women in war is a real revolution in military affairs.

 - War by women in developed nations